Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 3.1.
 Download the “Toggle Mic” Shortcut

-- On your iPhone, open the following link in Safari:
+- On your iPhone, open the link below using Safari:

 👉 Download Toggle Mic Shortcut